cwfergus/failureproject/README.txt

 Version: 0.1.3.2
 -------------------------------------------------------------------------------------
 Most Recent UPDATE:
+0.1.5.0
+Added a Sequence Analysis document, as the seqName was not as unique as I thought: Its customer choice!
+Which means it can be duplicated or redone or copied.
+Moved all but main script to their own folder, and changed name of main script.
+This just makes the directory cleaner and easier for end user work.
 0.1.4.0
 Added Sequence Information to the SeqName and SeqID files.
 REQUIRES NEW EXPORT.
 Also changed wording on a few thing: output save for SeqName and SeqID is now outputname_SeqName, changed summary script for more accurate description of numbers.